mstenflo/icook/README.md

 * Members can edit recipes they posted

-Allow users to add recipes which dynamically get added and displayed on the edit page.
-Only updates the local state render the new ingredients on the DOM and does not get added to the database until the user submits the changes, allowing the user to cancel the changes.
+Registered users can add ingredients which dynamically get added and displayed on the edit page.
+Adding ingredients only updates the local state and renders the new ingredients on the DOM and does not add them to the database until the user submits the changes, allowing the user to cancel the changes if they do not want to accept their changes.
 The new ingredient is added to a new variable with the existing ingredients using the spread operator.
 The new ingredient that has been added then gets cleared to an empty string.

 ```
 handleIngredient(e) {